Healthy Recipes Blog

 Is it difficult to make this bread?

-It's not exactly difficult, but any recipe that requires separating eggs, whipping the egg whites, and carefully folding them into a batter is involved and requires patience.
+It's not exactly difficult, but any recipe that requires separating eggs, whipping the egg whites, and carefully folding them into a batter is somewhat complex and requires patience.

-This 90-second keto bread, for example, is easier.
-However, cloud bread is the best low-carb bread alternative, so the effort involved in making it is worth it, in my opinion.
+This 90-second keto bread is easier.
+However, cloud bread is the best low-carb bread alternative I have found, so the effort involved in making it is worth it, in my opinion.

 Does it taste like real bread?

-No, it doesn't.
-But its texture is similar to spongy hamburger buns.
-So, even though it's not exactly bread, it does fill the need to serve a burger on a bun or to make a sandwich.
+Its texture IS similar to spongy hamburger buns, so, even though it's not exactly bread, it does fill the need to serve a burger on a bun or make a sandwich.

 Why is it called "cloud" or "oopsie" bread?

-The name reflects its airy, fluffy texture.
+The name "cloud" reflects its airy, fluffy texture.
 It's sometimes called "oopsie" bread because it was supposedly made by mistake.
 But what a fortunate mistake that was!
-It comes in handy when you want to make low-carb buns or rolls.

 Serving Suggestions